- Nanny recruitment kit You can purchase our full Nanny or Babysitter hiring kit with interview questions and tips for $50 here

 Night Nannies will provide you with a professional Workplace Agreement for you to edit with a placement kit once you have decided to go ahead with a Night Nannies Nanny.

-Upon hiring a Nanny permanently or part time you will be required by law to obtain domestic workers compensation insurance.
+Upon engaging a Nanny in your home you may be deemed the employer and will be required by law to obtain workers compensation insurance.

 Public Liability for Nannies